Rakeshcr7/mydayouting/README.md

-# Company Project for MyDayouting.com which is under MIT license
+# Company Project for MyDayouting.com which is under MIT license Copying the code might lead to risk